PudgyPigeon/TakeHomeTask/README.md

 # Checklist of things to do:

 1.)
-Fetch data from AWS S3 Bucket - Perhaps through a library like Pandas or Boto3
-    -Then display it in charts using q.args
+Link dataframe to user input changes, then display it

 2.)
 Set up SSO Authentication/Login for user